geoxliu/geoxliu.github.io/_projects/2_Water.md

     Transboundary river basins of the world (Source: Transboundary Freshwater Spatial Database)
 </div>

-Over 150 countries in the world share more than 310 international water basins, which provide freshwater for at least 3 billion people (McCracken and Wolf 2019).
-With the Asian Water Tower, China shares rivers with 18 neighboring countries. with cases of the Lancang-Mekong River and Dongjiang River, I examine the complex institutions, discourses, imagenaries, and power relations of international/inter-jurisdictional river governance through a set of concepts such as hydrosocial territories and scalar politics.
+Over 150 countries in the world share more than 310 international water basins, which provide freshwater for more than 3 billion people (McCracken and Wolf 2019).
+Occupying the Asian Water Tower, China shares rivers with 18 neighboring countries.
+Taking cases of the Lancang-Mekong River and Dongjiang River, I examine the complex institutions, discourses, imagenaries, and power relations of international/inter-jurisdictional river governance through a set of concepts including hydrosocial territories and scalar politics.

 # Hydrosocial territories of transboundary rivers